gyuj/cse15l-lab-reports-sp22/index.md

 ```
 # code block how cool
 you can either print '3 backticks or'
+before and after this block
 or print 'indent 4 spaces'
 ```

 *The first lab report is due tomorrow !*
+*I can italicize by using these stars before and after* *No blank spaces though*

 **THIS IS BOLD**
+**I NEED TWO stars for this**